 OINP French-Speaking Skilled Worker Stream: A Path for Colombian Professionals

-For Colombian applicants who have reached NCLC 7 French but whose overall CRS still falls short of the federal French draw thresholds, this is one of the most reliable escalation paths available.
+For Colombian applicants who have reached NCLC 7 French but whose overall CRS still falls short of federal French draw thresholds, the practical next step is to check the current OINP streams rather than rely on the former stream.

-What the OINP French-Speaking Skilled Worker Stream Is
+What the Former OINP French-Speaking Skilled Worker Stream Was

 The Ontario Immigrant Nominee Program (OINP) is integrated with the federal Express Entry system.
-Ontario accesses the Express Entry pool and uses its own criteria to identify candidates it wants to nominate.
-The French-Speaking Skilled Worker stream is one of the streams Ontario operates within this framework.
+Ontario accessed the Express Entry pool and used its own criteria to identify candidates it wanted to nominate.
+The French-Speaking Skilled Worker stream was one of the former streams in this framework; it is not currently accepting new invitations.

-Ontario's French-Speaking Skilled Worker stream has three core criteria:
+Before closure, Ontario's French-Speaking Skilled Worker stream had these core criteria:

 1. Express Entry profile active in the pool: You must have a valid, active Express Entry profile.
 You must be eligible under one of the three federal programs: Federal Skilled Worker Program (FSWP), Canadian Experience Class (CEC), or Federal Skilled Trades Program (FSTP).
 For most Colombian applicants applying from Colombia without Canadian work experience, this means qualifying under FSWP.

 2. French language proficiency at NCLC 7: You must demonstrate NCLC 7 in all four French skills: reading, writing, listening, and speaking.
 This can be established through TEF Canada or TCF Canada results.
-The NCLC 7 threshold is B2 on the CEFR scale — the same level that earns you the federal 50-point bilingualism bonus.
+The NCLC 7 threshold is B2 on the CEFR scale — the level that can qualify you for the federal 50-point bilingualism bonus when you also meet the English-language condition.

 3. English language proficiency at CLB 6: You need a minimum of CLB 6 in all four English skills.
 This is a lower bar than the CLB 7 or CLB 9 typically pursued for CRS optimization.
-CLB 6 on the IELTS General Training corresponds approximately to 5.5 in reading, 6.0 in writing, 6.0 in listening, and 5.5 in speaking.
+CLB 6 on the IELTS General Training corresponds approximately to 5.0 in reading and 5.5 in writing, listening, and speaking.
 Most Colombian applicants preparing for Express Entry will exceed this floor.

 Occupation: Your occupation must be at TEER category 0, 1, 2, or 3 under the NOC.
 This excludes TEER 4 and 5 occupations (lower-skilled roles).
 For Colombian engineers, IT professionals, healthcare workers, and business professionals, this requirement is generally met.

-4. You log into the Ontario e-Registration portal and complete the OINP application (which has its own fee and documentation requirements)
+- You log into the Ontario e-Filing portal and complete the OINP application, which had its own fee and documentation requirements

 Free Download